Osiris-Team/Osiris-Team/README.md

     - There are minimum guaranteed work hours per week depending on your rate and you can specify the methods and processes if you want.

 1. **Lack of Loyalty:** Freelancers may not be as invested in your company's success as regular employees.
 They might prioritize other clients or projects over yours.
     - I have a fixed hourly rate that I am satisfied with and that I think is fair.
+Clients with the same rate have equal priority.

 1. **Communication Challenges:** Managing remote freelancers can be challenging, especially if they are in different time zones or speak different languages.
 Effective communication is crucial.
     - I speak multiple languages and there are multiple ways of communication depending on the selected rate.